Letlotlo96/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 0x13.
 C - More singly linked lists project

+The prototypes to the functions of the tasks are listed in the lists.h file.

 Tasks:
 1. 0.
 Print list (Write a function that prints all the elements of a listint_t list).
 2. 1.
 List length (Write a function that returns the number of elements in a linked listint_t list).